Load shedding and security systems

 Secondly when grid power is lost, turn off your geysers; they put huge strain on the municipal transformer on your street when the electricity is restored.

-Thirdly make sure the stove is turned off; many serious fires have started because people were unaware that an element had come on.
+Thirdly make sure the stove is turned off; many serious fires have started because people were unaware that an element had come on when the power was restored.

 And fourthly do away with those horrible little gel-cell batteries for ever; they are expensive and they simply do not last if there is extended and frequent load shedding, as Athman reports.